Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 curl -X POST -H "Content-Type: application/json" -d @body.json http://localhost:8080/user/
 ```

-**Tip:** If user #2 already exists either restart the server or change eamil address to be unique.
+**Tip:** If user #2 already exists, either restart the server or change the email address to be unique.

 #### Testing with Royale Front End
-Our REST API matches now the data our Front End is able to send.
+Our REST API matches now the data our Front End can send.
 Before we can start using our Front End for testing we need to enable [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing){:target="_blank"} in Grails.

 ###### Step 36
 Go to `grails-app/conf/application.yml` and locate `grails` entry: